Nadine2016/knative/cli-reference.md

 <dt>`-m`, `--memory`</dt>
 <dd>Specifies the amount of memory to assign to the container that is running the image.
 This value overrides any `--memory` value that is assigned in the job definition.
 If this value is not set in the job definition or the job run, the default value is 128 M. This value is optional.</dd>
 <dt>`--as`, `--arraysize`</dt>
-<dd>Specifies the number of pods used to run the container specified by the job definition.
+<dd>Specifies how many instances of the job definition to run.
 The default value is 1.
 This value is optional.</dd>
 <dt>`-r`, `--retrylimit`</dt>
 <dd>Specifies the number of times to retry the job.
+A job is retried when it gives an exit code other than zero.
 The default value is 3.
 This value is optional.</dd>
 <dt>`--met`, `--maxexecutiontime`</dt>
 <dd>Specifies the maximum execution time for the job.
 The default value is 7200 seconds.
 This value is optional.</dd>
 </dl>